eduardoweiland/buddypress-xmlrpc-receiver/readme.txt

 = What commands and data is returned? =

-Please see the About page for a full list of commands and expected data.
+Please read the Wiki for a full list of commands and expected data.

 * What commands are available?